Minnesota: Health

 Minnesotans have low rates of premature death, infant mortality, cardiovascular disease, and occupational fatalities.
 They have long life expectancies, and high rates of health insurance and regular exercise.
 These and other measures have led two groups to rank Minnesota as the healthiest state in the nation; however, in one of these rankings, Minnesota descended from first to sixth in the nation between 2005 and 2009 because of low levels of public health funding and the prevalence of binge drinking.
-While overall health indicators are strong, Minnesota does have significant health disparities in minority populations.
+While overall health indicators are strong, Minnesota has significant health disparities in minority populations.

-On October 1, 2007, the Freedom to Breathe Act took effect, outlawing smoking in restaurants and bars in Minnesota.
+In October 2007, the Freedom to Breathe Act took effect, outlawing smoking in restaurants and bars in Minnesota.

 The Minnesota Department of Health is the primary state health agency responsible for public policy and regulation.
 Medical care in the state is provided by a comprehensive network of hospitals and clinics operated by a number of large providers including Allina Hospitals & Clinics, CentraCare Health System, Essentia Health, HealthPartners, M Health Fairview and the Mayo Clinic Health System.
 There are two teaching hospitals and medical schools in Minnesota.
 The University of Minnesota Medical School is a high-rated teaching institution that has made a number of breakthroughs in treatment, and its research activities contribute significantly to the state's growing biotechnology industry.
 The Mayo Clinic, a world-renowned hospital based in Rochester, was founded by William Worrall Mayo, an immigrant from England.

 U.S. News & World Reports 2020–21 survey ranked 4,554 hospitals in the country in 12 specialized fields of care, and placed the Mayo Clinic in the top four in most fields.
 The hospital ranked first on the best hospitals honor roll.
 The only specialty where it fell outside the top ten was ophthalmology.
 The Mayo Clinic and the University of Minnesota are partners in the Minnesota Partnership for Biotechnology and Medical Genomics, a state-funded program that conducts research into cancer, Alzheimer's disease, heart health, obesity, and other areas.